amper5and/node-google-voice/readme.md

 			console.log('scheduled '+evt.type+' to '+evt.outgoingNumber+' on '+new Date(Date.parse(schedulingID)));
 		});

-#### Schedule a call for 12/25/2011 at 8:00 AM using a Date object to represent the date
+#### Example:  Schedule a call for 12/25/2011 at 8:00 AM using a Date object to represent the date
 	voiceClient.scheduler('call',new Date(2011,11,25,8,00),outgoingNumber,forwardingNumber,phoneType,
 		function(body,response){
 			console.log(body);